-ART 251 Sculpture I 3 This introductory studio course is designed to familiarize beginning students with the fundamental techniques and concepts of contemporary sculpture.
-Both additive and reductive sculpture will be explored as students are introduced to both traditional and non-traditional sculpture media.
-Students will also investigate the relationship of drawing to the sculptural process.
-Although some 19th and 20th C. sculpture history will be presented, learning will be assessed primarily through portfolio production and review.
-(Prerequisites: ART101, ART103 or consent of instructor)
+This intermediate course is designed to familiarize beginning students with the fundamental techniques and concepts of lithographic printmaking.
+Students will build on drawing and composition skills to create editions of lithographic prints.
+Although some history of printmaking will be presented, learning will be assessed primarily through portfolio production and review.